 Skip to main content

-Poor households have little resilience against economic shocks and lack savings or access to credit – trapping them in a cycle of low investments, productivity and income.
+One third of the population experiences acute food insecurity and needs humanitarian assistance.
+Poor households lack resilience against economic shocks, have no savings or access to credit, and are trapped in a cycle of low investment, productivity and income.

 What the World Food Programme is doing in Lesotho